caretech-owl/gerd/README.md

 # Generating and evaluating relevant documentation (GERD)

-GERD is developed as a library to investigate how large language models (LLMs) can be used to generate and analyze (sets of) documents.
+GERD is developed as an experimental library to investigate how large language models (LLMs) can be used to generate and analyze (sets of) documents.

 This project was initially forked from [Llama-2-Open-Source-LLM-CPU-Inference ](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference) by [Kenneth Leung](https://github.com/kennethleungty).